Herrings was based on Adam St just round the corner from the Esplanade in the building now occupied by Proper Job.

 WEMS also linked with the White Funnel Fleet :

 Gratton’s occupied the Oxford St / Love Lane corner , now Burnham Funeral Services, from World War I. They operated as furniture dealers as well as a motor coach company.
+They may also have occupied part of the site now occupied by the Love Lane service station.

 Advert from the 1940’s